code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

     `performance.log` file.
 - Automatic allocation of variables and fixed-size arrays is done on a smaller memory area called the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))
-  - Does not incurr any overhead (fast).
+  - Does not incur any overhead (fast).
   - Automatically freed when variable goes out of scope.
   - Overwrites on the stack may crash even your debugger...
     - they also may crash _Valgrind_, but can be detected with the